Temporal structures of the X-ray photoemission problem: Renormalization-group approach

 We will associate the Fermi operators $g_{j\pm}\z$ and $h_{j\pm}\z$ ($j=1,2,\ldots,M$) with the single-particle eigenstates corresponding to the eigenvalues $\erg{j}^\pm(K)$ and $\erg{j}^\pm(0)$ of the final and initial Hamiltonians, respectively.

-Although the discretization parameters $\lambda$ and $w$ were defined as integers, Eqs.~\eqref{eq:74}~and \eqref{eq:75} can be rigorously extended to real $\lambda\ge >1$ and $\theta$ \cite{2022FeO075129}.
-Since Eq.~\eqref{eq:74} reduces to the tight-binding Hamiltonian~\eqref{eq:2} for $\lambda=1$, to justify the discretization one must show that the physical properties resulting from the spectrum of \eqref{eq:74} converge rapidly to the continuum limit as $\lambda\to1$.
+Since Eq.~\eqref{eq:69} reduces to the tight-binding Hamiltonian~\eqref{eq:2} for $\lambda=1$, to justify the discretization, one must show that the physical properties resulting from the spectrum of \eqref{eq:69} converge to the continuum limit as $\lambda\to1$.

-\subsection{Computation of the fidelity}
+\subsubsection{Computation of the fidelity}

-The analysis leading from Eq.~(\ref{eq:32}) to Eq.~(\ref{eq:36}) can be repeated, with the discretized Hamiltonian~(\ref{eq:78}) substituted for the tight-binding Hamiltonian~\eqref{eq:24}.
-The projection between the initial ground state and the time-dependent state can then be computed from an expression analogous to Eq.~(\ref{eq:35}),
+The analysis leading from Eq.~(\ref{eq:31}) to Eq.~(\ref{eq:35}) can be repeated, with the discretized Hamiltonian~(\ref{eq:73}) substituted for the tight-binding Hamiltonian~\eqref{eq:23}.
+An expression analogous to Eq.~(\ref{eq:34}) then determines the projection of the time-dependent state on the initial state:

 where the matrix elements of the $M\cross M$ matrix $\underline{\underline{M}}^\nn(t)$ are